Example Trade

 5. The protocol then swaps the supplied wstETH in a decentralized exchange, such as Uniswap v3, for USDC (note: this incurs some slippage).
 The price at which this swap executes determines the exact maximum and minimum of the vault (i.e. swapping 1 wstETH -> 1999 USDC (0.05% slippage) results in a ceiling of 2198.9 USDC and a floor of 1799.1 USDC).

-6. Of the 1999 USDC of proceeds from this swapped wstETH, 1799.1 is sent to the borrower as the Loan Balance, and 199.9 is deposited into a vault in case the collateral declines in value, incentivizing marketmakers in a downside scenario.
+6. Of the 1999 USDC of proceeds from this swapped wstETH, 1799.1 is sent to the borrower as the Loan Balance, and 199.9 is deposited into a vault in case the collateral declines in value, incentivizing solvers in a downside scenario.
 This vault cannot be accessed by anyone until the maturity timestamp is greater than that of block.timestamp (a measurement native to the blockchain).

 # wstETH Up 7% Scenario